camunda/camunda-docs/docs/product-manuals/zeebe/open-source/community-contributions.md

 ---
 id: community-contributions
-title: "Community Contributions"
+title: "Community contributions"
 ---

-Zeebe is available as Open Source software on [GitHub](https://github.com/zeebe-io/zeebe).
+Zeebe is available as Open Source Software on [GitHub](https://github.com/zeebe-io/zeebe).

 Zeebe welcomes extensions and contributions from the community!

 We use [Awesome Zeebe](https://awesome.zeebe.io/) as a place to keep track of Zeebe ecosystem contributions, such as...

-- Clients
+- clients
-- Workers
+- workers
-- Exporters
+- exporters
-- Applications
+- applications

 ...along with other integrations such as Spring-Zeebe and the Apache Kafka connector.